Energy and Water

 If you don't often use a car but would like to conveniently make short, occasional trips, try a car-sharing program.
-There are many options for car sharing around Saskatoon (e.g. Saskatoon CarShare Coop), and Enterprise Car Sharing is hosted on campus to facilitate easy access if you live in residence.
+The Saskatoon CarShare Coop is a great local option that features a 100% solar-powered electrical vehicle fleet to reduce emissions.

 Limit the footprint of off-campus meetings by carpooling with co-workers.
 Even better, consider using telecommuting services like Skype, Google Hangouts, or WebEx.

 Consider the design of a product—was it designed to be durable and minimize the resources used to manufacture and/or use it?
 Avoid single-use products, excess packaging and things that cannot be recycled in whole or in part at the end of their lifecycle.
 Watch this TED Talk to learn about cradle-to-cradle design.